-Digital Grid has nominated Mr. Zhitao He, Ms. Yingmei Yang, and Mr. Paul Wu, and Mr. Fred Chang has nominated Mr. Fred Faching Chang, Mr. Greg Moore and Mr. Anthony Chow to serve as the directors of the post-closing issuer.
-Digital Grid is currently looking for a candidate to nominate as an independent director.
+Digital Grid has nominated Mr. Zhitao He, Ms. Yingmei Yang, Mr. Paul Wu, and Fuya Zheng, and Mr. Fred Chang has nominated Mr. Fred Faching Chang, Mr. Greg Moore and Mr. Anthony Chow to serve as the directors of the post-closing issuer.